matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-deployment.md

 ## Smart contract security

-Smart contract security is critical, as a single vulnerability in a smart contract can lead to loss of funds.
+Smart contract security is critical.
+A single vulnerability in a smart contract can lead to loss of funds.
+Make sure your contracts are secure against common threats.

 One common vulnerability in smart contracts is the reentrancy attack, which occurs when a contract's code allows an attacker to repeatedly call the same function before the previous function call has completed.